-If you're still using carbon steel maintenance tools in sterile processing facilities, you're missing out on the three big C's...
-Compliance, Cost, Cleanliness.
+If you're still using carbon steel maintenance tools in sterile processing or other critical environment facilities, you're overlooking three critical factors: Compliance, Cost, and Cleanliness.

 Compare the benefits of stainless steel hand tools over carbon steel tools: